The Impact of Data on the Stability of Learning-Based Control- Extended Version: Numerical Evaluation

 Snapshots of the selected subsets and the resulting system trajectories are illustrated in \cref{fig:time_var}.
-It can be clearly seen that the training samples are generally chosen close to the reference in the considered time intervals $\mathbb{T}_s$.
-This is because the feedback $K(\bm{x}-\bm{x}_{\mathrm{ref}})$ ensures that the Lyapunov stability condition is satisfied far away from the reference regardless of training data.
-Moreover, the data density increases as the distance to the reference decreases due to the vanishing effect of the feedback in its proximity.
+It can be clearly seen that the training samples are chosen close to the reference in the considered time intervals $\mathbb{T}_s$.
+This is because the feedback $K(\bm{x}\!-\!\bm{x}_{\mathrm{ref}})$ ensures that the Lyapunov stability condition is satisfied far away from the reference regardless of training data.
+Moreover, the data density grows as the distance to the reference decreases due to the vanishing effect of the feedback in its proximity. \looseness=-1

-We evaluate the proposed technique by carrying out $100$ control law roll-outs with randomly drawn trajectory parameters $c_i$.
-Furthermore, we compare the results with the performance of the full data set, as well as data selected with a greedy maximization of the mutual information with respect to a uniform grid over $[-1.5,1.5]^2$, and maximization of the mutual information with respect to the considered trajectory interval \citep{Umlauft2020}.
+We evaluate our technique by carrying out $100$ control law roll-outs with randomly drawn trajectory parameters $c_i$.
+Furthermore, we compare the results with the performance of the full data set, as well as data selected with a greedy maximization of the mutual information with respect to a uniform grid over $[-1.5,1.5]^2$, and maximization of the mutual information with respect to the considered trajectory interval \citep{Umlauft2020b}.
 The results are depicted in \cref{tab:sum}.
 A reduction in the average computation time by a factor of approximately $10$ for all subset selection methods can observed, which is a straightforward consequence of the linear complexity of predictions \citep{Rasmussen2006}.
 Moreover, the steady state mean squared tracking error is the lowest for the subset selected based on the $\rho$-gap, and even smaller than for the full data set.
-The approach from \citep{Umlauft2020} exhibits a similar but slightly worse performance.
-Although it might seem unintuitive that fewer training samples lead to a better control performance, this is theoretically covered by \cref{thm2} as discussed in Remark~\ref{rem1}.
-This fact underlines the importance of selecting relevant training samples for learning-based control.\looseness=-1
+The approach from \citep{Umlauft2020b} exhibits a similar performance.
+Although it might seem unintuitive that reducing the number of samples benefits control performance, this is not excluded by \cref{thm2}, as discussed in Remark~\ref{rem1}.
+This underlines the importance of selecting training data for learning-based control. \looseness=-1